minprog/webprogrammeren/web/20 homepage/profile.md

         $ python3 -m http.server -b localhost 8080

-in the terminal window and clicking on the link that appears.
+in the terminal window and then opening the address <http://localhost:8080/> in your web browser.

 ## Specification